duckdb/duckdb-web/docs/sql/data_types/timestamp.md

 ## Time Zones

 The `TIMESTAMPTZ` type can be binned into calendar and clock bins using a suitable extension.
-The built in ICU extension implements all the binning and arithmetic functions using the [International Components for Unicode](https://icu.unicode.org) time zone and calendar functions.
+The built-in [ICU extension](../../extensions/icu) implements all the binning and arithmetic functions using the [International Components for Unicode](https://icu.unicode.org) time zone and calendar functions.

 <!--